Cambuchi/blog-src/content/posts/my-first-post.md

 After reading this [thread](https://www.reddit.com/r/webdev/comments/rlsxqk/if_i_was_going_to_create_my_own_blog_website_what/) on reddit I realized that even for people with web development experience, the lack of easily available instructions have many defaulting back to this beginner step as well.
 If you think more advanced web-content creation involves diving into code or crafting HTML for every post, then the editors on website building services would indeed seem very appealing.
 However I am here to tell you that this is not the case, and that similar tools and easy to use workflows are available for custom built sites as well.

 This guide aims to create a guided "mid-tier" plateau that those beginning their web development journey can reference to help them move beyond standard website builders.
+We will build the site with Hugo, apply a site theme, use Forestry.io for our CMS, and host with GitHub Pages.

-# Why?
+# Why this stack?

 ### 1. Free

 * From beginning to end, this entire process is free.
 This blog you are looking at right now was made for free and does not cost anything to host.
-* GitHub Pages is already set up to fully support paid custom domains if you want a different URL for your blog.
+* GitHub Pages is already set up to easily support paid custom domains if you want a different URL for your blog.

 ### 2. Easy content creation with a CMS

 * Making content is just as easy as website builders.
-You get a fully functional text/markdown editor that automatically commits to your sites repository.
+You get a fully functional online text/markdown editor that automatically commits to your sites repository.
 * No need to open code or edit HTML just to make a new post.
-* Here is an example of me making a new post for my blog:
+* Here is an example of me making a new post for my blog on Forestry:

 ![making a new post in forestry](https://cambuchi.github.io/blog/uploads/buildsite.gif "making a new post in forestry")

 ### 3. Easy to use/workflow

-* Create content on forestry (this commits to your repository)
+* Create content on Forestry (this commits to your repository)
 * Run a script that does the following
   1. Pull update from repository into your build directory
   2. Build site using Hugo